 Most people see chiropractors when they experience one of the following:

 However, many people go to the chiropractor regularly, even if they’re not experiencing pain or discomfort.
-This is because there are many benefits that come along with chiropractic care and because chiropractic care is regarded favorably by those who have experience with it.
+Chiropractic care has many benefits and is regarded favorably by those who have experience with it.
+(1)

 Benefits of Chiropractic Care